gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

             .. tab-item:: Q2

-                Keeping the modifications, modify the code further to reset the count to 5 when the A button is pressed.
+                Keeping the modifications, modify the code further to reset the count to 5 when the A-button is pressed.

                 .. code-block:: python